MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **INSTALLING_UPDATE**: An available update was downloaded and is about to be installed.

 ## PhoneGap Build
 This plugin is compatible with [PhoneGap Build](https://build.phonegap.com), and supports creating Android and iOS builds out-of-the-box.
 However, in order for CodePush to calculate the hash of your binary contents on Android, PhoneGap Build needs to use Gradle to build your app, which isn't its default behavior (it uses Ant).
-To resolve this, simply add the following element to the project's **config.xml** file, as a child of the `<platform name="android">` element:
+To resolve this, add the following element to the project's **config.xml** file, as a child of the `<platform name="android">` element:
 ```xml
 <preference name="android-build-tool" value="gradle" />
 ```